RahuIVerma/enve/Source and building info.md

 sudo apt-get install libglib2.0-dev
 ```
 Install libxkbcommon-x11-dev to run QtCreator on Ubuntu 16.04.
-Otherwise it will not execute properly.
+Otherwise, it will not execute properly.
 ```
 sudo apt-get install libxkbcommon-x11-dev
 ```